ronaldoussoren/py2app/doc/options.rst

   --no-strip              do not strip debug and local symbols from output --no-chdir (-C)         do not change to the data directory
-                          (Contents/Resources) [forced for plugins] --semi-standalone (-s)  depend on an existing installation of Python 2.4 --alias (-A)            Use an alias to current source file (for development only!)
+                          (Contents/Resources) [forced for plugins] --semi-standalone (-s)  depend on an existing installation of Python --alias (-A)            Use an alias to current source file (for development only!)
-  --argv-emulation (-a)   Use argv emulation [disabled for plugins] --argv-inject           Inject some commands into the argv --use-pythonpath        Allow PYTHONPATH to effect the interpreter's
+  --argv-emulation (-a)   Use argv emulation [disabled for plugins].
+Does not work with python 3.x --argv-inject           Inject some commands into the argv --use-pythonpath        Allow PYTHONPATH to effect the interpreter's
                           environment